 The "Pause Receiver loop" setting is only useful for sound boards that internally cannot support simultaneous reading of their Line In while also sending a WAV file on their Line Out.
 Very few devices have this limitation, so this button should be off unless you have found that SSB and/or RTTY transmission fail when you have "Continous Record Audio..." turned on.

-For the One Sound Device per Radio configuration, The compression settings are disabled (because recording in that mode does not support compression) and the "Pause Receiver loop..." option is disabled because it is not useful in that setup.
+For the One Sound Device per Radio configuration, the "Pause Receiver loop..." option is disabled because it is not useful in that setup.